jraygauthier/pandoc-md-wiki/README.md

 Readme
 ======

-A simple markdown wiki build tool based on [pandoc] tailored to needs of development teams.
+A simple markdown wiki build tool based on [pandoc] tailored to the needs of development teams.

 This tool is very simple and includes a pretty generic *makefile* which is meant